jonathancone/indo/README.md

 ====================
 __Java.
 SQL.
 Simple.__

-Pipeline is a simple Java API you can use to query your database.
-Maybe you've tried Hibernate and JPA and realized they're too complex and heavyweight.
-Pipeline is a lightweight API that puts the control back in your hands while taking care of all the hard work for you.
+You've spent hours telling Hibernate or JPA how to do something you could code the SQL for in a couple of minutes.
+The complexity is astounding.
+Mapping rules, caching configuration, attachment, detachment, you name it, its a mess.
+Pipeline is a lightweight API that takes care of the hard work while providing some very compelling features.
+Check out the examples, we think you'll be pleased.

 __By Example__